Kelsi-Wolter/reveal.js/innerconPartitionsTalk/new-index-on-partitioned-tables.md

 - Adds load to the server, causing slowness as well

-- Using `CONCURRENTLY` allows you to add an index without locking the table (with previously mentioned caveats)
+- Using `CONCURRENTLY` helps to avoid the table lock, however...
-- HOWEVER:
 ```"...one limitation when creating new indexes on partitioned tables is that it is not possible to use the CONCURRENTLY qualifier, which could lead to long lock times."```
 - Postgres suggests a process with a few more steps...
 ---